jartis/songler/README.md

 ## Questions

 1. Due to the latency of streaming, is websocket-style speed of connection necessary?
 Would a 30s/1m poll be enough to handle things?
 Note that this would ABSOLUTELY require an event queue of some kind, but websocket communication "might not".
+  * Right now, the wheel polls on a 5 second timer.
+I will probably increase that time, and go with a poll instead of something immediate like websockets - if I'm already streaming, even though it's a tiny connection... although WS is pub/sub so it would send heartbeats but only a payload if there WAS a payload.
+Merits further debate.
-1. What do we do to build the initial wheel?
+2. What do we do to build the initial wheel?
 How parameterizable should that be?
 Is the wheel completely optional for the complete overlay? (ie., use the queue(s) without a wheel)
+  * I think making the wheel visibility toggle-able is a good call, so you can have the queue without the wheel, or turn it on-and-off on the fly.
+Queue visibility is kind of necessary, though, IMHO.
+Keyboard shortcuts for enable/disable wheel?
-1. What's the structure for authorization and the assorted streamer/viewer pages?
+3. What's the structure for authorization and the assorted streamer/viewer pages?
 What auth mechanism do I want to use?

 ## Notes

 * I'm currently using UID 1 in my local DB for testing, and UID 2 for my actual tracking